-Biological Control
+Biological Control\

-In February 2005, a defoliating moth, Austromusotima camptonozale (Figure 5), was released in southeast Florida as a biocontrol for OWCF fern but failed to establish in any of the release range.
+From 2005 to 2007, a defoliating moth, Austromusotima camptonozale (Figure 5), was released in southeast Florida as a biocontrol for OWCF fern but failed to establish in any of the release range.
 Another species of defoliating moth, Neomusotima conspurcatalis (Figure 6), has established from releases made in 2008 and 2009.
 Populations are thriving in several areas and have spread to other points beyond the initial releases.
-Work is currently being conducted to determine the field life history of N. conspurcatalis and its effect on OWCF.
-Investigators are also looking at why A. camptonozale failed to establish, whereas the closely related species N. conspurcatalis has succeeded in this critical first step.
+The insect has caused considerable localized brownout of OWCF in certain areas.
+However, the overall impact still remains very limited.